 Important Points to Note about Change in Gray Lists

-- Change in Gray Lists depends on the Investment Bankers who are conducting the ‘Mergers & Acquisitions’.
+- Change in Gray Lists depends on the Investment Bankers who are conducting the ‘Mergers & Acquisitions.’

-- Till the news of mergers and acquisitions arrives, the ‘Arbitrage’ section of the same Investment Bankers division should be barred from taking a position on the Derivative segment of that particular stock.
+- Till the news of mergers and acquisitions arrives, the ‘Arbitrage’ section of the same Investment Bankers division should be barred from taking a position on the Derivative Segment of that particular stock.

 - After the news has arrived, the volatility of the stock will reduce.
-Then the Gray list can be changed and the particular Arbitrage segment of that that Investment Banking group can be allowed for making arbitrage position on that particular scrip.
+Then the Gray list can be changed, and the particular Arbitrage segment of that Investment BankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. group can be allowed for making arbitrage positions on that particular scrip.

 - However, there is no such change for the ‘trading department’ of that particular group.

-Data has become the ‘new oil’ for the modern business world and the same is applicable for the modern day trader and the Arbitrager.
+Data has become the ‘new oil’ for the modern business world, and the same is applicable for the modern-day trader and the Arbitrager.
 They use to take advantage of short term volatility to make handsome profits.
 But if the fundamental reason for a particular stock is known before the announcement made by the management itself, it can term as ‘unethical’ for traders.

 This has been a guide to what is a Gray List and its definition.
-Here we discuss examples of gray list stocks along with advantages, disadvantages and limitations.
+Here we discuss examples of gray list stocks along with advantages, disadvantages, and limitations.
 You can learn more about financing from the following articles –